KevinCL16/DSDBench/README.md

 ## ▶️ Running Evaluations

-DSDBench-Open provides helper scripts to simplify the evaluation process:
+DSDBench provides helper scripts to simplify the evaluation process:

 **For single-bug scenarios:**